agda/agda-categories/README.md

 ### Naming Conventions

 (Some conventions are slowly arising, document them)
-- Many definitions (like that of Category) are in Category.Core, to avoid various kinds of import loops, and re-exported. .Core modules should only be imported if doing otherwise causes an import cycle.
+- Some definitions (like that of Category) are in Category.Core, to avoid various kinds of import loops, and re-exported. .Core modules should only be imported if doing otherwise causes an import cycle.
 - Various 'examples' of categories used to be scattered about; these are now gathered